A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

 \subsubsection{Nonnegativity}

-One property that a probability density function should satisfy is nonnegativity.
-We prove this property in Theorem \ref{thm: nonnegativity} when $g_0(a)$ is a function in the traditional sense.
-For the more general case in which $g_0(a)$ is a measure, one can employ a similar proof by introducing nonnegative test functions. \begin{theorem} If the initial value $g_0(a)$ is nonnegative, then $g(a,t)$ is also nonnegative for all times $t>0$.
-Furthermore, if the initial value is strictly positive at some point $a'$ (i.e., if $g_0(a')>0$), then $g(a',t)>0$ for any finite time $t$. \end{theorem}
+A PDF must be nonnegative.
+In Theorem \ref{thm: nonnegativity}, we prove nonnegativity when the initial condition $g_0(a)$ is a function in the traditional sense.
+For the more general case in which $g_0(a)$ is a measure, one can employ a similar proof by using nonnegative test functions. \begin{theorem} If the initial condition $g_0(a)$ is nonnegative, then $g(a,t)$ is also nonnegative for all times $t > 0$.
+Furthermore, if $g_0(a)$ is strictly positive at some point $a'$ (i.e., if $g_0(a') > 0$), then $g(a',t) > 0$ for any finite time $t$. \end{theorem}

 \begin{proof} We proceed by contradiction.
-Suppose that $t=t^*$ is the earliest time when a negative density appears.
+Suppose that $t = t^*$ is the earliest time that $g(a,t)$ takes a negative value.
 That is,